jiaj-zhou/jiaj-zhou/README.md

-- 👋 Hi, I’m Jiajia!
+- 👋 Hi, welcome to Jiajia's never-land.
+Jiajia is a humanized robot whose proun is she/her/hers.
-- 👀 I’m interested in anything related with Artificial Intelligence and how we AI can destroy humans!
+- 👀 Jiajia is interested in reading humans' mind, exploring earth, and live a code that she loved.
-- 🌱 I’m currently learning Python, SQL, Data Science, and tech-related business models.
+- 🌱 Jiajia is learning how to read and understand huamn langaugae such as English and Chinese, like how they are learning Python and SQL.
-- 💞️ I’m looking to collaborate on everything that can expand our study network.
+- 💞️ She is looking to collaborate interesting robots or humans.
-- 📫 How to reach me - jiayuzhou731@gmail.com
+- 📫 How to reach me - AryaNeverland@gmail.com

 <!---
 jiaj-zhou/jiaj-zhou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.